Sewing In a Zipper

 At one time or another, every sewer will probably need to insert a zipper into a garment, and with a little bit of preparation, you'll be able to do it easily with great results.
 I'll show you how to sew in a standard zipper, using both the centered and lapped methods, as well as how to insert the popular invisible zipper that "disappears" into the garment seam.
 But first, here are some helpful tips regardless of the type of zipper or insertion method you choose.

 Both standard and invisible zippers come in a variety of lengths.
 I suggest starting with a zipper that's slightly longer than the zipper opening on your garment, especially when working with a standard centered or lapped application (it's usually easier to shorten a zipper than it is to insert it precisely into a given space).
 For example, if your garment has a waistband, insert a longer-than-needed zipper that extends beyond the waistline seam, stitch over the zipper, and trim away the excess when you attach the waistband.
 You can cut a zipper at the bottom to shorten it as well; just be sure to add a new zipper stop by whipstitching over the teeth at the bottom of the zipper, then cutting it 1/2 in. to 1 in. below this new stop.
+Don't miss other sewing tips and techniques like this by ordering a subscription of Threads magazine.
+Print subscriptions come with FREE access to our tablet editions.

 Interface the zipper area